modip-org/spec/format_spec.md

 ### `changelog`

 The changelog of this version.
-The changelog MAY contain HTML.
+The changelog MAY contain Formatted Text.
 It follows the same rules as `description` for what is allowed.

 ---